pottencial-workshop/skills-customize-your-github-copilot-experience-glayston/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objetivo

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game to practice Python strings, loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tarefas

+### 🛠️	Hangman Game

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+The game should provide feedback on correct and incorrect guesses, track remaining attempts, and determine when the player wins or loses.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the user and validate input
+- Display current progress showing guessed letters and blanks (_ _ _ format)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is completely guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages at the end of the game